 What does a Florist do?

-Florists design and create arrangements of flowers in wreaths, bouquets, vases and centrepiece elements.
+A florist will design and create arrangements of flowers in wreaths, bouquets, vases and centrepiece elements.
 Sometimes florists may design entire rooms or outdoor areas, and fill them with flowers in a pleasing arrangement.
 This is especially true in the case of extravagant weddings or parties.

-Some florists stick to pre-formatted layouts in order to design their flower arrangements while others are true artists, or floral designers, who create their own patterns or design original works on commission.
-Typically, floral designers earn more for original creations, though the demand is much less due to both the cost of original designs and the availability of a wide variety of pre-existing designs.
+Some florists stick to pre-formatted layouts in order to design their flower arrangements, while others are true artists, or floral designers, who create their own patterns or design original works on commission.
+Typically, floral designers earn more for original creations though the demand is much less due to both the cost of original designs and the availability of a wide variety of pre-existing designs.

-Though many floral designers work in retail, some become so knowledgable and passionate about plant care that they are able to transition to working in a wholesale capacity.
+Though many floral designers work in retail, some become so knowledgeable and passionate about plant care that they are able to transition to working in a wholesale capacity.
 Wholesale florists operate business-to-business organizations in which they grow plants specifically for retail floral shops.
 In addition, they may create pre-designed floral arrangements that are disbursed to convenience stores.

 What is the workplace of a Florist like?